viralemergence/tatat/rousettus_tutorial/README.md

   <img src="https://github.com/user-attachments/assets/850ef67e-5531-43d6-b3d0-ec572caa5c0f" width=70%>
 </p>

 The transcripts could include assemblies generated from DNA contamination, degraded RNA, transcriptional noise, chimeric assemblies, and other anomalies, in addition to real mRNA transcripts and their isoforms.
 Also, when many samples are included for the same transcriptome there may be redundancies (e.g. we observed an apparent transcript for Ubiquitin generated separately for almost every sample).
 Consequently, it becomes necessary to "thin" these candidates by removing suspected anomalies and redundancies.
-TATAT accomplishes this by using EvidentialGenes in the following command:
+TATAT accomplishes this by using EvidentialGene in the following command:
 ```
 singularity exec \
     --pwd /src \